Treatment for Sleep Apnea Hampton Roads, VA

 Lifestyle changes:

-Your physician will likely advise you to halt some habits that can aggravate sleep apnea such as smoking, alcohol consumption, use of sleep aids, and late-night eating.
-Exercising on a regular basis and losing weight if needed are two examples; weight loss of just 10% can dramatically improve your ability to breathe.
-On the other hand, these are two areas that are very easy to talk about and unfortunately often unsuccessful.
+Your physician will likely advise you to halt some habits that can aggravate sleep apnea, such as smoking, alcohol consumption, use of sleep aids, and late-night eating.
+Exercising regularly and losing weight if needed are two examples; weight loss of just 10% can dramatically improve your breathing ability.
+On the other hand, these areas are very easy to talk about and, unfortunately, often unsuccessful.

-Sleep hygiene is always an area that we spend time discussing as not everyone just falls and stays asleep for the night.
+Sleep hygiene is always an area that we discuss, as not everyone just falls and stays asleep for the night.
 The BIGGEST problem with sleep habits (sleep hygiene) is our dependence on blue screens, including phones, TVs, and monitors.
-It is best to avoid using these screens for at least 2 hours before you sleep, so your brain knows it is time to prepare for sleep.
+It is best to avoid using these screens for at least two hours before you sleep so your brain knows it is time to prepare for sleep.

 How do I know if I am a candidate for oral appliance therapy?

-Patients with severe OSA should have an initial trial of CPAP, due to greater effectiveness than with an oral appliance.
-Patients with intolerance to the CPAP or who refuse treatment with CPAP (no matter the severity level) should use OAT (Oral Appliance Therapy).
+Patients with severe OSA should have an initial trial of CPAP due to its greater effectiveness than an oral appliance.
+Patients with intolerance to CPAP or who refuse treatment with CPAP (no matter the severity level) should use OAT (Oral Appliance Therapy).
 Moderate help with breathing at night is better than no help!

 Coastal Virginia Sleep Solutions service locations

-If you have been diagnosed by your physician with sleep apnea, schedule a consultation with Dr. Harper at Coastal Sleep & TMJ to learn more about the benefits of oral appliance therapy.
+If your physician has diagnosed you with sleep apnea, schedule a consultation with Dr. Harper at Coastal Sleep & TMJ to learn more about the benefits of oral appliance therapy.